DeltaEpsilon7787/xlsxwriter-celldsl/README.md

   repeated key-value pairs.
 * `FormatHandler`: Delegate keeping track of added formats to XlsxWriter-CellDSL and remove the need to distribute references to added formats between generating functions.
-* `SaveOp`, `LoadOp`:Give current position a name and then jump back to it later or use it to retrieve the absolute coordinates of some point of interest after the script is executed.
+* `SaveOp`, `LoadOp`: Give current position a name and then jump back to it later or use it to retrieve the absolute coordinates of some point of interest after the script is executed.
 * `StackSaveOp`, `StackLoadOp`: A structure composed of substructures would want to take advantage of `SaveOp` capabilities without having to generate a name for it.